 Test Administrators must return all accommodated materials to the SAC after each testing session and after the completion of testing.
 The SAC must return accommodated materials to the DAC after the school completes testing.
 After inventorying all materials, the DAC must return secure accommodated materials to Pearson in nonscorable return boxes.
+It is imperative that all visual description documents, auditory/signed presentation scripts, and other secure accommodated materials are returned.
 See 5.0 After Testing Tasks for additional information regarding returning materials.